Alkermes Plc Investor Update Call Transcript

 Operator

-Hello, and welcome to the Alkermes conference call.
-(Operator Instructions) As a reminder, this conference is being recorded.
-It is now my pleasure to turn the call over to Alkermes' management.
-Please go ahead.
+Greetings, and welcome to the Alkermes Investor Update Call.
+My name is Rob, and I'll be your operator for today's call.
+(Operator Instructions) Please note this conference is being recorded.

+I'll now turn the call over to Sandra Coombs, Senior Vice President, Investor Relations and Corporate Affairs.
+Sandy, you may begin.

-Welcome.
-This is Sandy Coombs.
-Welcome to the Alkermes plc conference call to discuss recent developments related to 2 of our license agreements with Janssen Pharmaceutica.
-With me today are Richard Pops, our CEO; Iain Brown, our CFO; and Blair Jackson, our Chief Operating Officer.
+Thank you.
+Welcome to the Alkermes plc conference call to discuss recent developments related to the outcome of our arbitration with Janssen and our updated financial expectations for 2023.
+With me today are Richard Pops, our CEO; and Iain Brown, our CFO.

-Our discussions during this conference call will include forward-looking statements.
-Actual results could differ materially from these forward-looking statements.
-Please see our press release issued today and our most recent annual report filed with the SEC for important risk factors that could cause our actual results to differ materially from those expressed or implied in the forward-looking statements.
-We undertake no obligation to update or revise the information provided on this call as a result of new information or fu
+Before we begin, I encourage everyone to go to the Investors section of alkermes.com to find our press release and related tables and certain reconciliations of the GAAP to non-GAAP financial measures that we'll discuss today.
+We believe the non-GAAP financial results in conjunction with the GAAP results are useful in understanding the ongoing economics of our business.
+Our discussions during this conference ca

 Alkermes Plc Investor Update Call Transcript